Budget 2022 - our analysis

 Certain prepayments can be claimed as a tax deduction provided they are expensed for financial reporting purposes.
 Please contact us if you would like further details.

-The final instalment of 2021 provisional tax for 31 March balance date taxpayers is due for payment on 7 May 2021.
-If the standard uplift method has been used for the first and second instalments, and no estimate is lodged at any instalment, use of money interest (UOMI) is charged on deemed underpayments of provisional tax with reference to actual residual income tax (RIT) only where actual RIT is greater than $60,000.
+The final instalment of 2022 provisional tax for 31 March balance date taxpayers is due for payment on 9 May 2022 (as 7 May 2022 falls on a Saturday).
+If the standard uplift method has been used for the first and second instalments, and no estimate is lodged at any instalment, use of money interest (UOMI) is charged from 9 May on deemed underpayments of provisional tax with reference to actual residual income tax (RIT) only where actual RIT is greater than $60,000.

 UOMI will apply from the first instalment if you or any related entity has either used the estimate method for provisional tax or not paid provisional tax on time using the standard uplift method.
 UOMI can also apply from the first instalment in the first year of business.
 If this situation applies, you may wish to consider making use of a tax-pooling intermediary, such as Tax Management New Zealand.